 2

-Play Cost — Sanity spent to place this Entity into the shared slot.
+Play Cost Sanity and discards spent to place this Entity into the shared slot.

 3

-Removal Cost — Sanity spent during the Combat Phase to remove this Entity.
+Removal Cost Sanity and discards spent during the Combat Phase to remove this Entity.

 4